Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #6 Refrigeration and air-conditioning

 Refrigeration and air-conditioning, in this subject you’ll apply knowledge of mechanical engineering related to Refrigeration and Air-conditioning equipment.
-And expose the importance of refrigeration equipment, their control and repair and overhauling of these systems.
+And expose the importance of refrigeration equipment, their control, and repair and overhauling of these systems.

 Career as Mechanical Engineer

-This is just an overview of the Diploma in Mechanical engineering subjects.
+This is just an overview of the Diploma in Mechanical Engineering subjects.
 And if you are struggling with some tasks while studying you can always get some online assistance here.
 As a mechanical engineer, you have a lot of flexibility.
 You could work on cars but to be more specific you could work on improving the engine to make it more efficient.

 You can work on the suspension of the car to ensure can handle the forces like could it handle going over a speed bump too fast.
 Or you could do crash testing and look at the materials and shape of the car to see what it can withstand and how it would affect a person inside.

 Or you can maybe analyze how air flows over or through the car and optimize its aerodynamics to make it go faster from the knowledge of your fluids classes.
 And this could even be applied to planes or drones.
-A mechanical engineer could also work with biomedical engineers on things like prosthetic body parts.
-They might need to help make sure the mechanism is strong enough to withstand the forces.

-You have to put up with or they might have decide what’s the best material to use.
-Mechanical engineers can also work on alternative forms of energy like on wind farms hydroelectric solar and more.
+You have to put up with or they might have to decide what’s the best material to use.
+Mechanical engineers can also work on alternative forms of energy like wind farms hydroelectric solar and more.

 They can work on satellites and use mechanics to analyze the vibrations during high acceleration.
 Or they can use thermodynamics to analyze the temperature differences that the satellites go through as they orbit the Earth.
-They can work on robotics weaponry machines.
-And the list just goes on as you can see mechanical interiors really have no limits to what they can see in their career.

 Conclusion